5 key blockchain in healthcare use cases

 3. A higher level of security

-Blockchain solutions for patient data storage will offer an unprecedented level of security.
+Blockchain development services for patient data storage will offer an unprecedented level of security.
 Patients will be able to share their data with any institution without risking data tampering or corruption.
 A medical record generated and added to the blockchain will be entirely secure.
 Blockchain will also offer patients more control over how their medical data is used and shared by institutions.

 That’s especially important considering the rise of the Internet of Things (IoT) devices that collect various key data from patients.
 For example, devices such as the Omron HeartGuide and Apple Watch gather data about the user’s sleep patterns, blood pressure to physical activity, heart rate, and more.